Cheesy Scalloped Potatoes with Bacon

-I’ll apologize for not posting this recipe for your Easter celebration, but I wanted some photos of the cheesy goodness for my post.
 I love scalloped potatoes and on this Easter, that was the side dish for our Pineapple Honey Glazed Ham.
 However, this isn’t your typical scalloped potatoes, it has layers of creamy cheesy goodness, crispy bacon, thinly sliced white onion and green onions 😋 Yum!

 This dish could easily be created ahead of time, which is perfect if you’re entertaining because no one wanted to stress when hosting 👍